saiourse93/filtering-pipeline/README.md

 # Filtering Pipeline
-This **Filtering Pipeline** is a modified version of the [Intergrated Metagenomic Sequence Analysis](https://sourceforge.net/projects/arron-imsa/) (IMSA) pipeline.
+The **Filtering Pipeline** is a modified version of the [Intergrated Metagenomic Sequence Analysis](https://sourceforge.net/projects/arron-imsa/) (IMSA) pipeline, which takes reads from high throughput sequencing.
 Assembly pipeline for exogenous reads filtered from human RNA-seq data.

 # Dependencies